ThisTeam404/Mobile-App/README.md

 # LockThatDown - Mobile Component

+## Project Structure
+This project is custom software made for The Smiling Locksmith®.
+The project is split into 2 main components: the phone app and the web application The phone app and web application are separated into separate repositories.

+This is the link to the phone app repository: https://github.com/ThisTeam404/Mobile-App</br>
+This is the link to the web application repository: https://github.com/ThisTeam404/WebPart</br>

 # Project Description
 The goal of this project is to have an app that generates key pins for door locks.
 This app will be used by a locksmith who currently has to manually come up with